 The Wyoming Close Corporation is intended for Wyoming Corporations with a limited number of shareholders.
 This typically means those who are “close", e.g. family relationships, friendships, or small business partnerships.
 The unique relationship among shareholders means that Close Corps are allowed to operate with fewer regulations - like partnerships.
 Wyoming laws on close corps allow small corporations to forego many traditional corporate formalities, while still enjoying the benefits.

 A departure from regular business corporations, Close Corporations do not require a board of directors, this means ongoing operations generate less paperwork.
-If you opt for a close company, then you must inform us when ordering, so we can include this in the Articles of Incorporation.
+If you opt for a close company, then you may choose that entity us when ordering, so we can include this in the Articles of Incorporation.
 You may choose to have this entity taxed as an S-Corp, if you so desire, by filing form 2553 with the IRS.

 Close Designation Basics

 The Close Corporation has highly desirable attributes and is popular for small and family businesses.
 Do be cognizant of possible disadvantages, however, which include: